SciRuby/rubex/CONTRIBUTING.md

   - analyse_types(local_scope)
   - c_code(local_scope)

 Sometimes it can so happen that an expression can consist simply of a single variable (like `if (a)`) or be a full expression (like `if (a == b)`).
 In the first case, the `a` is just read as an `IDENTIFIER` by the parser.
 In the second case, `a == b` is read as an `expr` and is stored in the AST as `Rubex::AST::Expression`.

-Now you might be thinking why expressions should also have a `analyse_statement` method, that's just for maintaining uniformity between exprs and stmts (maybe that should be just `analyse`?).

 When writing the `<=>` operator under Rubex::DataType classes, I have been forced to assume that `Int` is 32 bits long since I have not yet incorporated a way to figure out the number of bits used by a particular machine for representing an `int`.
 It will be changed later to make it machine-dependent.

 ## Parser particulars